How to Say You’re Not Feeling Well Professionally

 Tip #4: Follow up with necessary documentation

-Unless you take a mental health day, most companies require a doctor’s note or evidence of a doctor’s appointment as proof of sickness.
-Therefore, make sure you check your company’s requirements regarding the sick leave policy.
+Unless you’re taking a mental health day, most companies require a doctor’s note or evidence of a doctor’s appointment as proof of sickness.
+So, review your company’s sick leave policy to double-check the requirements.
+Most employers usually won’t demand a doctor’s note if you’re off work for a week or less.

-Instead, you might have to provide a written notice confirmation in a form of self-certification.
-Using Pumble, you can share documents and files in a second from any device.
+Instead, you might have to provide a written notice confirmation in the form of self-certification.
+If your company manages workplace communication through tools like Pumble, you can easily share any necessary files or documents from virtually any device.

 How to say that you’re not feeling well professionally in an email or a message?